tc39/notes/meetings/2018-11/nov-27.md

 - Resolved issue by having a list and we change appropriately assuming its in the list
 - Spec language cleanup based on review feedback

-SCR: Thanks to stage 3 reviewers zenparsing, gsathya and additional thanks rxaviers, ms2ger, littledan.
+SFC: Thanks to stage 3 reviewers zenparsing, gsathya and additional thanks rxaviers, ms2ger, littledan.
 Can we promote to stage 3?

 RJE: Any objections?

 WH: How did you pick the list mentioned in unit identifiers?

-SCR: List of units comes from list of units currently available in unicode locale data.
+SFC: List of units comes from list of units currently available in unicode locale data.
 The CLDR committee vets every single unit to make sure it has reasonably common use and adds them to the CLDR database.
 We took that list and used it here.

 WH: You have picometer but not newton, gauss, tesla?
 I encounter uses of newtons much more often than picometers.

-SCR: In fact newton is being added to the CLDR version 35?
+SFC: In fact newton is being added to the CLDR version 35?
 Daniel can add more details about how list changes are made.

 DE: So the list is made pragmatically.
 The schema for CLDR includes these units.
 Translators collect different pieces of locale data and when units are added, the data has to be collected.
 I was thinking for this we can go about this the same way we do for Unicode property escapes in RegExp?
 There, we explicitly list the supported properties, to signal to engines: this is what you must support, no more, no less.
 It's good for interoperability.
 I think the process of how this worked would work here too.
 Shane went out of his way to make CLDR upstream was easier for developers here.
 Shane made sure all of that was all well-defined.

 WH: You made a mention of sanctioned units that can be combined using "-per-".
 However, some sanctioned units have a "-per-" inside them.
 How does that work?

-SCR: The LDL spec enumerates that you are only allowed to combine 2 simple units.
+SFC: The LDL spec enumerates that you are only allowed to combine 2 simple units.
 CLDR version 35 specifically annotates...

 Nathan: No objections but the negative zero case isn't very clear in the spec of what is described.
 I don't find it particularly clear.

-SCR: Yeah that makes sense..
+SFC: Yeah that makes sense..
 That's the human understandable part... we should do that.

 RJE: Last chances?